ACCA Brand Tool Kit website

 We are the people movie is about the state of education in Britain.
 The site is a massive 2D parallax of 'paths' which the user follows around.
 I coded the movie's site to a short turn around.
 It has quite a few talking heads with people like Richard Branson and Henry Winkler ('the fonz' oh yeah).

-Virgin wanted it to be better than the 3D video fly through that Sky have (which amused me as I made the Sky one a year earlier).
+Virgin wanted it to be better than the 3D video fly through that Sky have (which amused me as I made the Sky one a year earlier!).
 This was a short turnaround project, just under 3 weeks, as Virgin had a two stage launch plan.
-But thanks to the great people at Spike/Elvis and the freelance creative art direction from Jim managed to do near enough everything they wanted for stage two but by the stage one deadline.
+But thanks to the great people at Spike/Elvis and the freelance creative art direction from Jim, we managed to do near enough everything they wanted for stage two but by the stage one deadline.

 I coded 2 in banner games for the launch of GI Joe the movie.
 In HALO dropzone you take control of our hero as he jumps high altitude and avoids the sky mines and flak on the way down.
 In Tank Commander you get a tank to fight your way through the village and out to safety.